Specialities

 Thoracic surgery

 Carefully planned opening of the chest cavity in the hands of a specialist can provide access to the trachea (windpipe), lungs, heart and oesophagus.
 The surgery is performed with full consideration given to the anaesthetic safety during the surgery and providing the vital pain relief to allow a smooth and comfortable recovery.
-Specialist in anaesthesia and pain management, Carl Bradbrook of ACE Vets can be called upon to provide his expertise for these more complex surgeries.
-Patients with heart abnormalities are often diagnosed and assessed by visiting specialist cardiologist Emily Dutton of Cheshire Cardiology.

 Common reasons for thoracic surgery are: